-Section Overview: This section evaluates the support and engagement in sustainability initiatives by the medical school and/or institution.
+Section Overview: This section evaluates the support and engagement in sustainability initiatives by the institution.
 The healthcare industry is a major contributor to greenhouse gas emissions as well as pollution that harms local, regional, and global ecosystems.
-While healthcare is, by nature, a resource-intensive endeavor, the healthcare sector is well poised to lead the world to a more sustainable future.
-This will involve scrutinizing every aspect of how our systems operate, from where we source our energy, to how we build our infrastructure, to what companies we invest in.
-Our medical schools, clinics, and hospitals must set the standard for sustainable practices, and show other sectors what is possible when it comes to minimizing environmental impact.
+While healthcare is, by nature, a resource-intensive endeavour, the healthcare sector is well poised to lead the world to a more sustainable future.
+This will involve scrutinising every aspect of how our systems operate, from where we source our energy, to how we build our infrastructure, to what companies we invest in.
+Our medical schools, clinics, and hospitals must set the standard for sustainable practices, and show other sectors what is possible when it comes to minimising environmental impact.

 5.1.
-Does your medical school and/or institution have an Office of Sustainability?
-3 Yes, there is an Office of Sustainability with multiple full-time staff dedicated to campus sustainability.
-If the Office of Sustainability serves the entire campus, there is at least one designated staff member for sustainability at the hospital and/or medical school.
-2 There is an Office of Sustainability with one or more full-time staff dedicated to campus sustainability, but no specific staff member in charge of medical school and/or hospital sustainability.
-1 There are no salaried sustainability staff , but there is a sustainability task force or committee 0 There are no staff members or task force responsible for overseeing campus sustainability
+Does your institution have an Office of Sustainability?

+Yes, there is an Office of Sustainability with multiple full-time staff dedicated to campus sustainability.
+If the Office of Sustainability serves the entire campus, there is at least one designated staff member for sustainability at the hospital.
+(3 points)

+There is an Office of Sustainability with one or more full-time staff dedicated to campus sustainability, but no specific staff member in charge of hospital sustainability.
+(2 points)

+There are no salaried sustainability staff, but there is a sustainability task force or committee.
+(1 point)

-At this time, there are no official task forces responsible for overseeing campus sustainability at Sidney Kimmel Medical College or Thomas Jefferson University.
+There are no staff members or task force responsible for overseeing campus sustainability.
+(0 points)

+Jefferson has been taking some steps to a more sustainable future through the institution of many educational programs to create engineers and entrepreneurs to be leaders in sustainability, but they have not implemented an office of sustainability anywhere across the institution.
 There is one specific faculty member that has been appointed as the head of the Jefferson Sustainability Committee, but this program initiative is still underway and has not yet been officially implemented by the medical school or institution.